SuperSuperDev/project-3-client/README.md

 ### Wins

-- **Teamwork**: we did an excellent job to support each other, particularly in the process of debugging.
-We manage to implement most of the features we desired and are happy with the final product.
+- **Teamwork**: we did an excellent job in supporting one another, particularly in the process of debugging.
+We managed to implement most of the features we desired and are happy with the final product.

 - **Passing Data**: At points I struggled to understand how data is being passed between components, however with the help of my teammates and their patience I was able to overcome this hurdle.